Senior Plus

 30 ml per animal per day in case of increased need

-Don't worry, 98% of horses eat Senior Plus in their concentrate feed without any problems.
+No worries – 98% of horses eat Senior Plus without any problems when mixed with concentrate feed.
 You can also prepare it in mash.
-If your horse doesn't eat the product, you'll get your money back with our 30-day eating guarantee.
+And if your horse doesn’t like it, our 30-day Taste Guarantee ensures you’ll get your money back.

-Most of the time, a change occurs after about 10 days.
+A change usually appears after about 10 days.

 There are no restrictions on Senior Plus.
 It can be used for all horses of all ages.
 Senior Plus is ideal for older horses.